flickleafy/ComfyUI-OllamaPromptTools/README.md

 - Use `enhance_prompt_polish` for cleaner, more controlled rewrites.
 - Use `enhance_prompt_creative` for more stylized and embellished rewrites.

+### Placeholder-Driven Prompt Enhancement

+1. Put placeholders such as `[PLACEHOLDER_OBJECTIVE]` in the base prompt.
+2. Connect or enter the full placeholder block list in `placeholder_templates`.
+3. Keep the concatenated image description after the configured `delimiter`.
+4. Add `[PLACEHOLDER_OBJECTIVE_DEFAULT]` and similar default blocks for every placeholder label that can appear in the base prompt.
+5. Prefer `@match`, `@weight`, and `@require_any` metadata when the visible block contains broad instructions that should not drive matching.
+6. Adjust `placeholder_similarity_threshold` only if matches are too broad or too strict.

 ## Testing

 The repository includes unit tests for both the node logic and the Ollama client behavior.